Parfit, Climate Change, and Existential Risk

 [Parfit] was able to see a problem, that was a really difficult thony problem, and not worry about the fact that he couldn’t solve it… [He] saw this problem in population ethics at some time in 1968, and he never solved it.
 He just kept on working at it.

-This, for Simon, explains how Parfit prodigious creative force: "he was able to see a problem and just love it as a problem."
-So many problems Parfit addressed — from the nature of personal identity, issues in distributive ethics, the search for a 'Theory X' of population ethics, and many more — amounted to a "bottomless pit of doom".
-But, Simon reflects, that was almost the point: "in exploring this bottomless pit of doom, and its intricate caves, you find many hidden treasures".
+This, for SJ, explains how Parfit prodigious creative force: “he was able to see a problem and just love it as a problem.”
+So many problems Parfit addressed — from the nature of personal identity, issues in distributive ethics, the search for a ‘Theory X’ of population ethics, and many more — amounted to a “bottomless pit of doom”.
+But, SJ reflects, that was almost the point: “in exploring this bottomless pit of doom, and its intricate caves, you find many hidden treasures”.

 When the Victorian utilitarian moral philosopher Henry Sidgwick was asked about his book, Parfit once related, “Sidgwick said that its first word was Ethics, and its last failure.
 This could have been the last word of my [book]."
-And yet, Simon adds, "for any young philosopher that is such a wonderful thing to come across".
+And yet, SJ adds, “for any young philosopher that is such a wonderful thing to come across”.
 The comparison between Parfit and Sigwick is a surprisingly fruitful one.
-As Simon relates, it was often said of Sidgwick that
+As SJ relates, it was often said of Sidgwick that

 He scouted the landscape and found a desirous space; dug in his spade, vigorously turning over clumps of soil until he came across something sparkling and golden.
 Then he walked away leaving as his legacy just one sign saying: ‘Dig here’.